vivaold/vivaold/README.md

 - 👋 Hi, I’m @vivaold
 - 👀 I’m interested in a nothing
 - 🌱 I’m currently learning computer science
-- 💞️ I’m looking to collaborate on microsoft
-- 📫 How to reach mecome to india

 <!---